aileen-byte/Team14/personal statements/Phillippa.md

     Refill --> Compare
 ```

+In COMPARE I checked valid/tag and selected the word/byte lane for loads/stores.
+On a miss I moved to WRITE_BACK if the victim line was dirty, otherwise straight to ALLOCATE.
+WRITE_BACK streamed the old cache line to memory over multiple cycles, then ALLOCATE issued the read request for the new line, and REFILL captured the returned burst and updated the cache line (tag, valid, and dirty) before returning to COMPARE.

+While in any miss-handling state I asserted cachestall so the pipeline would hold PC and prevent new memory operations.
+I also gated cache outputs so the CPU never observed partially updated data, and only deasserted cachestall once the refill completed and the requested word was guaranteed valid.

+You track valid and dirty bits for each way so you can tell whether an eviction needs a write-back.
+Because the cache is set-associative, on a miss I needed a replacement policy to choose which way to evict; I kept this policy simple to keep the FSM small, but it could be upgraded to LRU by adding a small amount of per-set metadata.

 One problem I had was that the original design assumed the memory address stayed constant, but in my multi-cycle version the address could change while handling a miss, so the wrong value was sometimes used in the miss states.
 I fixed this by latching the key signals at COMPARE and reusing those latched values throughout the miss-handling states.
 This exercise made me much more comfortable designing FSMs around memory systems and reasoning about timing and handshakes between modules.

 # Auxilary

 I created a whatapp groupchat for easy communication, ensured team memebers communicated with one another by making sure we gave one another regular updates about progress with various modules.
+- Enforced consistent naming conventions across modules (signals, ports, and instance names) to avoid wiring mistakes and reduce Verilator warnings.
+- Reviewed changes for consistency (port widths, reset naming, signal casing like `ALUOutW` vs `ALUoutW`) to prevent hard-to-trace integration bugs.

 # Mistakes I made